-The investment management agreement was initially approved by our board of directors on November 3, 2010 and executed on January 11, 2011.
+The investment management agreement was initially approved by our board of directors on November 3, 2010, amended and restated on January 19, 2014, and most recently reapproved on December 7, 2016.
 Pursuant to its terms and under the 1940 Act, the investment management agreement had an initial two year term, and then subject to an annual approval by our board of directors.
 Unless terminated earlier as described below, it will continue in effect from year to year if approved annually by our board of directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not interested persons.
 The investment management agreement will automatically terminate in the event of its assignment.
 The investment management agreement may be terminated by either party without penalty upon not more than 60 days' written notice to the other.
 See "Risks - Risks Related to Our Business - We are dependent upon senior management personnel of MCC Advisors for our future success, and if MCC Advisors are unable to retain qualified personnel or if MCC Advisors loses any member of its senior management team, our ability to achieve our investment objective could be significantly harmed."